CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with excellent workflow clarity and concrete executable commands throughout.
-The duplicate PR detection step and reviewer verification fallback demonstrate thoughtful error handling.
-Minor weaknesses include some verbosity in the optional Learnings section and the lack of progressive disclosure to external references, though the latter is less critical for a skill of this size.
+This is a strong, highly actionable skill with excellent workflow clarity and concrete, executable commands throughout.
+The sequencing includes thoughtful validation steps like duplicate PR detection and reviewer verification with fallbacks.
+Minor weaknesses include some verbosity in the optional Learnings section and the PR body template explanation, which could be tightened without losing clarity.

 Suggestions

-Trim the optional Learnings section — the explanation about the 'weekly PR learnings scanner' and the detailed guidance on what to include/exclude adds tokens without much value for Claude.
+Trim the optional Learnings section — remove the explanation about the 'weekly PR learnings scanner' and reduce to a brief note with the markdown template only.

 DimensionReasoningScore